AIHubCentral/docs/assets/RVC/Resources/Training.md

 If the graph is decreasing that indicates that the generator is able to make audio that has similar features to the dataset.

-> you can think of this as how well the model can match timbral, spetial, temporal characteristics.
+> you can think of this as how well the model can match timbral, spatial and temporal characteristics.
 ***

 #### `KL` Kullback-Leibler: